 - Learn how science can be applied in different career paths, including research and medicine

 - Review the mission and good work of the Hepatitis B Foundation

 At the conclusion of the program, students submit a summary of their experience and provide a presentation of their accomplishments at a forum attended by their peers, mentors, HBF faculty and invited guests.

 Students from select area schools are chosen by their individual district personnel.
-The program, now in its eighth year, is partially funded by the Pennsylvania Education Improvement Tax Credit (EITC) Program.
+The program is partially funded by the Pennsylvania Education Improvement Tax Credit (EITC) Program.

 For information about the program, contact: